Beans (band)

-Beans (also spelled as I Beans) are an Italian pop music group, mainly successful in the seventies.
+Beans (also spelled as I Beans) are an Italian pop band, mainly successful in the seventies.

 Career

 The group formed in 1969 in Catania, Sicily.
 Under the production of singer-songwriter Gianni Bella, they got a large success with their cover of the 1918 Armando Gill's classic "Come Pioveva", which peaked at the fourth place on the Italian hit parade.

 Following a number of minor hits, in 1978 the group entered the main competition at the Sanremo Music Festival with the song "Soli".
 The song named a RAI variety show, hosted by Patrizia Lazzari and Laura Trotter and with the participation of the same group.